winpom/professional-portfolio/README.md

 ## Description

-My name is Win Pomerantz and this is my professional portfolio website, designed to showcase my skills, projects, and journey as I transition from a career in marketing to front-end coding.
+My name is Win Pomerantz and this is my professional portfolio website, designed to showcase my skills, projects, and journey as I transition from a career in marketing to a career in coding.

 ## Features